mapbox/MapboxStatic.swift/README.md

 ### More info

-This repository includes an example iOS application written in Swift, as well as Swift playgrounds for iOS and OS X. More examples are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#static-classic).
+This repository includes an example iOS application written in Swift, as well as Swift playgrounds for iOS and OS X. (Open the playgrounds inside of MapboxStatic.xcworkspace.)
+More examples are available in the [Mapbox API Documentation](https://www.mapbox.com/api-documentation/?language=Swift#static-classic).